vtardia/SQLite3Passwd/README.md

 When compiling your own programs, use the `-I $PREFIX/include` and `-L $PREFIX/lib` GCC compiler options and `-lsl3auth` options within your `Makefile`s or directly into the command line.

-SQLite3Passwd also requires the OpenSSL and SQLite3 packages to linked at compile time.
+SQLite3Passwd also requires the OpenSSL 3 and SQLite3 packages to be linked at compile time.

 ## Usage